Thursday, May 30, 2024

 Rogers later recanted the testimony, and still later sued Watson, claiming that the senator had coerced him into recanting.
 In any event, the allegation doesn't seem to have hindered Watson's political career, and he was even elected Senate Majority Leader during the four years of the Hoover administration.

-I find it interesting that the cartoons I found about the highest Indiana elected officials' association with the Klan in May of 1924 were drawn across the Ohio River in Louisville, Kentucky.
-The topic appears not to have interested Indianapolis News cartoonist Chas Kuhn.
+I find it interesting that I found cartoons about the highest Indiana elected officials' association with the Klan in May of 1924 drawn across the Ohio River in Louisville, Kentucky and way off in New York City, but the topic appears not to have interested Indianapolis News cartoonist Chas Kuhn.

 There were six months left until Election Day, so perhaps Indiana's hometown cartoonist would find something to say about it eventually.